 Frequently Asked Questions About the AAS Fellows Program

-Megan Donahue, AAS President Paula Szkody, AAS President-Elect
+Megan Donahue, AAS Past President Paula Szkody, AAS President

 In February the Society announced its first class of AAS Fellows, members honored for extraordinary achievement and service.
 The late E. Margaret Burbidge was named Inaugural Fellow, and some 200 other distinguished AAS members were named Legacy Fellows.
 Now it’s time for our first annual call for nominations of new Fellows, AAS-member colleagues worthy of recognition for original research and publication, innovative contributions to astronomical techniques or instrumentation, significant contributions to education and public outreach, and noteworthy service to astronomy and to the Society itself.